 Once you have your tools, follow these steps:

 - Before you turn on your car, visually inspect the exhaust system.
 Look for any damage or leaks.
-Check to make sure all gaskets are intact, as well as examining the exhaust pipes and exhaust manifold.
+Check to make sure all gaskets are intact and examine the exhaust pipes and exhaust manifold.

 - Repair any leaks or damage found in step 1, then clear the codes.
 Test drive your car and scan it again.
 If the trouble codes return, continue with step 3.